 Need help choosing the best frying pan for bacon?
 Our guide will help you cut through all the options and select a long-lasting skillet that will help you cook the most amazing bacon.

-Here in the BENSA test kitchens, we cook a lot of bacon.
+Here in the BENSA test kitchens, I cook a lot of bacon when I’m developing recipes.
 A quality frying pan is a must for cooking bacon quickly, and pan-fried bacon has the beautiful wavy, browned appearance we associate with classic bacon.

 But which skillet cooks the best bacon?